Bussing Subsidies for Youth Concerts (Deadline: November 1)

 Teachers who are interested in applying for Adopt-a-School funds should read the program details and complete the short online application by October 15.
 Decisions will be made by November 1.
 Funding will go to schools that demonstrate the most need and that represent diverse geographic locations.
 The number of schools “adopted” each year depends on the amount of funds available.

 “My students really enjoyed all of the programming we have received so far.
 I heard wonderful feedback from parents and families that attended the Sing-Along with Santa, and had many parents express to me their gratitude for the opportunity.
 Most of the families that attended were low income or immigrant families and it was definitely something that they would not have had an opportunity to attend without the grant.
 My students were also thrilled with the Instrument Petting Zoos.
 Preparing for the petting zoos provided me the opportunity to teach about the different instruments of the orchestra and giving them a chance to hold and play those instruments was a great culmination.
 For most of my students, this was their first up close and personal experience with these instruments and I wouldn’t be surprised if many of them ended up choosing their lifelong instrument on that day.”

 A2SO / Young Scholarship

-The scholarships were inspired by the Young’s deep pride in their community, their respect for education, their belief in the potential that is part of every youngster, and their abiding respect for the spirit of volunteerism.
-The A2SO, a resident, professional orchestra which serves Southeastern Michigan, provides concerts and music education, for all ages and in venues including concert halls, school auditorium, libraries, day care and senior centers, and farmer’s markets.
+The scholarships will be awarded at the spring 2018 graduation ceremonies at the community high schools.
+Each of the one-year, $2,500 scholarship is based on the Young’s deep pride in their community, their respect for education, their belief in the potential that is part of every youngster, and their abiding respect for the spirit of volunteerism.

 Donate to Support these and other A2SO Education & Engagement Programs